The days of depending on clunky on-premise software solutions are over.

 For those who haven’t made the swap yet, the transition is far easier than many HR and People leaders expect.

-No matter which cloud-based solution you decide is right for your organization, there are some essential steps you must follow if you are to successfully make this significant change.
+No matter which cloud-based solution you decide is right for your organisation, there are some essential steps you must follow if you are to successfully make this significant change.

-IBM recommends five essential steps to every organization undergoing a cloud migration.
+IBM recommends five essential steps to every organisation undergoing a cloud migration.
 Here are the stages adapted to apply specifically to HR and People teams.